Skip to main content

 Should all companies be treated equally or should healthy companies have more advantages when it comes to credit?

-Credit ratings are a valuable tool when you want to continuously analyze the financial situation of your customers.
-At Collectia, we have developed our own credit rating platform, Qatchr, which can credit rate Danish companies.
-But also free services such as Proff.dk and CVR.dk can provide you with very useful information.
+Credit ratings are a valuable tool when you want to continuously analyze your customers' financial situation.
+At Collectia, we have developed our own credit platform, Qatchr, which can credit check Danish companies.
+With a credit check via Qatchr, we collect credit information that you can use in your own credit rating.
+But also free services like Proff.dk and CVR.dk can provide you with very useful information.

-With a credit rating, you can determine what risk and risk profile your customer should have.
-And poor ratios may trigger no or shorter credit.
+With a credit rating, you can determine the risk and risk profile your customer should have.
+Poor key figures may result in no credit or shorter credit terms.

-Credit assessment can either be done on all customers or perhaps just on those where the risk is highest; based on industry or perhaps the total purchases from the customer.
+The credit check can either be done on all customers or just the ones with the highest risk; based on industry or perhaps the total purchase from the customer.

 How do we comply with the credit policy?